 Estate Planning and Taxation – An Overview

 Estate planning is the development of a system to transfer the ownership of property to others in a manner that achieves the goals of the original property owner.
 These goals often include minimizing estate tax liability, succession of the family business or farm, equitable distribution of property among family members, donation to one or more charities, and ensuring the financial security of a surviving spouse.
-Agricultural estate planning can be an especially complex endeavor.
-The proper estate plan is unique to the facts and circumstances involved in each situation based on business goals, familial relationships, and tax considerations.
+Agricultural estate planning can be especially complex.
+The proper estate plan is unique to the facts and circumstances involved in each situation based on business goals, personal values, familial relationships, and tax considerations.
 While individual state laws may impact the effectiveness or availability of certain planning devices, business entities, and rules governing succession of property, the Internal Revenue Code primarily governs the major tax issues associated with estate planning.

 Property succession based on intestacy can be burdensome in an agricultural context.
 There is no ability to plan ahead, and the system is statutorily defined with little opportunity to modify the inheritance.
 It may create a problem for an ongoing farm or ranch because the assets are divided among all of the issue and only a few may be interested in continuing the operation.

 A person that dies with a validly executed will, a testator, is deemed to have a testate estate.
 Each state has particular requirements for a valid will.
 Generally, a testator must be of sound mind, know his property, know his relatives, and know who receives property under the will.
 In addition, a will must usually be in writing, signed by the testator at the end, and witnessed by two competent disinterested parties.
-However, some states permit holographic wills, wills in the testator’s handwriting, and oral wills under special circumstances, such as soldiers’ and sailors’ wills made during military service or oral wills made during a testator’s last illness.
+However, some states permit holographic wills, which are wills in the testator’s handwriting, and oral wills under special circumstances, such as soldiers’ and sailors’ wills made during military service or an oral will made during a testator’s last illness.

 Trusts also provide for the distribution of property outside of the probate court’s jurisdiction.
-When a trust is created, legal title and management of trust property is given to the trustee for the benefit of specific beneficiaries.
+When a trust is created, legal title and management of trust property is given to the trustee for the benefit of designated beneficiaries.
 Because legal title is held by the trustee, the trust property does not fall under the jurisdiction of the probate court.
 However, it still may be subject to estate taxes associated with the creator of the trust.

-The creator of the trust, the settlor, funds the trust with property, names the beneficiaries and trustees, and executes the trust agreement.
+The creator of the trust, the settlor, funds the trust with property, names the beneficiaries and trustee(s), and executes the trust agreement.
 Beneficiaries may receive income, principal, or both during the life of the trust or at dissolution.
 Trusts are flexible tools that enable efficient management of property with numerous options available to customize the trust to the settlor’s needs.